 Humana is a health insurance industry giant that insures 13 million people in the United States.
 Headquartered in Louisville, Kentucky, Humana is a leading managed health care company.
 Founded in 1961 by David A. Jones Sr. as a nursing home company, in 1972 the company moved into the hospital business.
 The company was named Humana in 1974.
 Humana moved away from the hospital business and into health insurance in the 1980s and completely left hospital business behind by the 1990s.

 What Plans Are Offered by Humana?

 Humana offers health insurance to groups via companies where people work.
 As of 2018, Humana no longer offers individual medical insurance.
-2 Also, Humana offers Medicaid and Medicare Advantage Plans, as well as pharmacy coverage.
+Humana also offers Medicaid and Medicare Advantage Plans, as well as pharmacy coverage.

 The following information applies to health insurance obtained through an employer.
 It does not apply to Medicare or Medicaid plan members.
-If you have any questions, it’s best to contact an admissions specialist at the treatment center you’re considering for specific coverage details.
+If you have any questions, it’s best to contact one of our Silvermist admissions specialists for specific coverage details.

 Is Treatment Accepted by Insurance?

-Humana provides addiction recovery and mental health care services via their subsidiary called Humana Behavioral Health.
-3 The behavioral health services Humana provides use a holistic (mind and body) approach to treating a person’s mental and emotional health.
+Humana provides addiction recovery and mental health care services via its subsidiary called Humana Behavioral Health.
+Humana’s behavioral health services take a holistic (mind and body) approach to treating a person’s mental and emotional health.
 A holistic approach fosters faster recovery, improves outcomes, boosts job productivity, and ultimately reduces healthcare costs for employers as well as employees.
 Another major benefit of having Humana health insurance is that they provide data to encourage employers to address an employee’s behavioral issues early and apply the best treatment methods, which also helps drive down costs.
-4

 - A participating behavioral health network of individual providers, hospitals, and mental health and substance abuse treatment programs